 - Upload the scanned image (between 10 kb to 200 kb) and signature (between 4 kb – 30 kb) of the applicant in JPG/JPEG format.

 - Now, the candidate needs to pay the fee through SBI_MOPS and keep the proof of payment.

-- The candidates must take 4 printouts of the Confirmation Page after successful remittance of fee.
+- The candidates must take 4 printouts of the Confirmation Page after successful remittance of the fee.